 count-substring

 count-substring counts the number of occurrences of <substring> in <string> and stores the result in <count> (specified in "to" clause), which can be created with "define" if it does not exist.
 By default, search is case-sensitive.
-If you use "case-insensitive" clause, however, the search is case-insensitive.
+If you use "case-insensitive" clause without boolean expression <case-insensitive>, or if <case-insensitive> evaluates to true, then the search is case-insensitive.

 If <substring> is empty ("") or NULL, <count> is 0.